-The Company's accounting policy for equity instruments issued to consultants and vendors in exchange for goods and services follows the provisions of SFAS No. 123, EITF No. 96-18, Accounting for Equity Instruments That are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services, and EITF No. 00-18, Accounting Recognition for Certain Transactions Involving Equity Instruments Granted to Other Than Employees.
+The Company's accounting policy for equity instruments issued to consultants and vendors in exchange for goods and services follows the provisions of Emerging Issues Task Force ("EITF") No. 96-18, Accounting for Equity Instruments That are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services and EITF No. 00-18, Accounting Recognition for Certain Transactions Involving Equity Instruments Granted to Other Than Employees.
 As such, the value of the applicable stock-based compensation is periodically remeasured and income or expense is recognized during their vesting terms.
 The measurement date for the fair value of the equity instruments issued is determined at the earlier of (i) the date at which a commitment for performance by the consultant or vendor is reached or (ii) the date at which the consultant or vendor's performance is complete.
 In the case of equity instruments issued to consultants, the fair value of the equity instrument is recognized over the term of the consulting agreement.
 In accordance with EITF No. 00-18, an asset acquired in exchange for the issuance of fully vested, nonforfeitable equity instruments should not be presented or classified as an offset to equity on the grantor's balance sheet once the equity instrument is granted for accounting purposes.
-Accordingly, the Company recorded the fair value of nonforfeitable equity instruments issued consolidated balance sheets (see Note 6).
+Accordingly, the Company recorded the fair value of nonforfeitable equity instruments issued to alance sheets (see Note 5).

 Basic and Diluted Loss per Common Share.
-In accordance with SFAS No. 128, Earnings Per Share, and SAB No. 98, basic net loss per common share is computed by dividing net loss for the period by the weighted average number of common shares outstanding during the period.
+In accordance with SFAS No. 128, Earnings Per Share, and SAB No. 98, Computation of Earnings Per Share, basic net loss per common share is computed by dividing net loss for the period by the weighted average number of common shares outstanding during the period.
 Under SFAS No. 128, diluted net loss per share is computed by dividing the net loss for the period by the weighted average number of common and common equivalent shares, such as stock options and warrants outstanding during the period.

 Basic and diluted net loss applicable to common stock per share is computed using the weighted average number of common shares outstanding during the period.
-Common stock equivalents (prior to application of the treasury stock, if converted method) from stock options, warrants and convertible notes were 1,812,730 and 1,151,708 for the nine months ended September 30, 2008 and 2007, respectively, are excluded from the calculation of diluted net loss per share for all periods presented because the effect is anti-dilutive.
+Common stock equivalents (prior to application of the treasury stock, if converted method) from stock options and warrants were 1,837,730 and 1,180,458 for the three months ended March 31, 2009 and 2008, respectively, are excluded from the calculation of diluted net loss per share for all periods presented because the effect is anti-dilutive.

 Use of Estimates.
-The preparation of financial statements in conformity with GAAP requires management to make estimates and judgments that affect the reported amounts of assets, liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and reported amounts of revenues and expenses during the reporting periods.
-Significant estimates made by management are, among others, the valuation and realizability of contributed services, stock options, deferred taxes and stock-based compensation issued to non-employees.
+The preparation of financial statements in conformity with GAAP in the United States requires management to make estimates and judgments that affect the reported amounts of assets, liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and reported amounts of revenues and expenses during the reporting periods.
+Significant estimates made by management are, among others, the valuation of contributed services, stock options, deferred taxes and stock-based compensation issued to employees and non-employees.
 Actual results could differ from those estimates.